The Ogre Downstairs: Plot summary

 Fearing that the Ogre has killed her mother, and upset about his actions, Gwinny decides to kill the Ogre by baking him a cake filled with poison.
 She includes chemicals from the set, which, after she leaves it for the Ogre, turn the cake invisible.
 When Gwinny sees the cake "gone", and hears the Ogre making noises in his sleep, she assumes her scheme succeeded and is filled with remorse.
 She awakens the snoring Ogre, and confesses that she has poisoned him.
-However, she realises, the cake has not been eaten, but is simply invisible because of the chemicals.
+She then realises that the cake has not been eaten, but is simply invisible because of the chemicals.
 The Ogre assumes that much of this is childish nightmares, and talks to her for a while before sending her to bed, promising the girl that he will work on trying to understand the children better.

 Johnny's attempt on the Ogre's life is less subtle.
 He has also discovered invisibility, and uses it to try to kill the Ogre with a falling vacuum cleaner.
 The children realise Johnny has gone too far and save the Ogre's life, though he does not fully realise his danger.
 Johnny also tries to make it look like the Ogre has killed him and disposed of his body, but his attempt is frustrated by Caspar and Douglas.
 The Ogre does realise Johnny is not to be seen, and Caspar claims he has run away to a distant aunt.
 The Ogre has Caspar get in the car with the stated intent of driving to the aunt's house where Johnny has supposedly gone.

 It turns out that the Ogre has taken Caspar to question him, since Caspar, as the Ogre puts it, is the worst liar he knows.
 The Ogre clearly heard Johnny's voice in the house, and knows he could not have run away.
 Caspar soon tells all, from the magic chemistry sets to Johnny's attempt on the Ogre's life.
 The Ogre is convinced by one of Caspar's fingers, which Johnny's experiments have turned partially invisible.
 At the end of the talk they also understand each other a bit better, and the Ogre realises the effect his behaviour is having.
 The two drive home to find Johnny slowly regaining visibility – he is being forced outside into the rain by the others, as water is the antidote to that chemical.
 The Ogre takes Johnny for a long talk behind closed doors, at the end of which the Ogre looks tired and Johnny looks smug.